ctron/enmasse-dev/custom-builds/override-device-registry/README.md

 the image.

 **Note:** The image stream is configured to "hijack" local, unqualified image names
           and replace them with the internal registry image.

-It does however not automatically trigger a rollout of new images once the get pushed to the image stream.
+## Image trigger

+You can set an image trigger for the deployment/stateful set as well:

+    oc set triggers deployment/iot-device-registry --from-image=iot-device-config-infinispan:latest --container device-registry

+**Note:** This only works if the annotations of the deployment do not get overwritten
+          by any operator.

 ## Override